 Kind Of Blue at 60

-Saturday 17th August was – to the day – the 60th anniversary of Kind Of Blue's release on Columbia Records so here at Jazz FM, we’ve played the album in all its splendour.
+Saturday 17th August is – to the day – the 60th anniversary of Kind Of Blue's release on Columbia Records so here at Jazz FM, we’re playing the album in all its splendour.

 Before we indulge ourselves with the album the way it should be enjoyed - Side 1 followed by Side 2 - we hear from Miles himself talking about his fellow musicians on the album and from Jimmy Cobb (both gained from archived online documentaries), plus exclusive material from Miles’ son Erin Davis, multi-instrumentalist Nitin Sawney and contemporary trumpeter Jay Phelps, who is recreating the album for a live project.

 Throughout the broadcast, follow our Twitter feed (@jazzfm) for a commentary on the album – featuring quotes, facts and memories from musicians and fans alike.
 Join the conversation using the hashtag #KindofBlue60

 Kind of Blue is regarded by many critics as the greatest ever jazz record, Davis's masterpiece, and one of the best albums of all time.
 Its influence on music, including jazz, rock, and classical genres, has led writers to also deem it one of the most influential albums ever recorded.

 It was recorded in 1969 on 2nd March ("So What", "Freddie Freeloader", and "Blue in Green") and 22nd April ("All Blues" and "Flamenco Sketches) at Columbia's 30th Street Studio in New York City.

 The album features Davis' ensemble sextet consisting of saxophonists John Coltrane and Julian "Cannonball" Adderley, pianist Wynton Kelly, bassist Paul Chambers, and drummer Jimmy Cobb, with former band pianist Bill Evans appearing on most of the tracks in place of Kelly.